The HDG Coating

-Galvanizing forms a metallurgical bond between the zinc and the underlying steel or iron, creating a barrier that is part of the metal itself.
-During galvanizing, the molten zinc reacts with the surface of the steel or iron article to form a series of zinc/iron alloy layers.
-The figure below is a photomicrograph of a galvanized steel coating cross-section and shows a typical coating microstructure consisting of three alloy layers and a layer of pure metallic zinc.
+The coating that develops during the galvanizing process is metallurgically bonded to the steel – virtually becoming a part of the steel itself.
+During the reaction in the kettle, the zinc interacts with the iron in the steel to form a series of zinc-iron alloy layers.
+The photomicrograph below is a cross section of the galvanized steel coating, showing a typical microstructure comprised of three alloy layers and a layer of pure metallic zinc.

 - The thin Gamma layer composed of an alloy that is 75% zinc and 25% iron